Blockchain For Executives (BFE)

 Determine the minimum constraints a Blockchain related initiative must attain to be feasible

 Present Blockchain related initiatives effectively, both orally and in writing, which respond to key stakeholder concerns;

 14 Years - average work experience

 Teaching and Learning

-The course relies primarily on case analyses and a variety of other pedagogies which may or may not include outside speakers, videos, simulations, and a final in class presentation of key learnings.
+The course relies primarily on practical experiences and a variety of other pedagogies which may or may not include videos, simulations, exercises, and breakout session to reinforce the key learnings.